1D nonlinear backward stochastic differential equations: a unified theory and applications: Introduction

-Secondly, suppose that the generator $g$ has a one-sided linear growth in $y$ and a power sub-linear growth in $z$, i.e., it satisfies \eqref{eq:1.2} with $\delta=0$, $\alpha\in (0,1)$ and $\lambda=0$. \citet{BriandDelyonHu2003SPA} show that if the data $|\xi|+\int_0^T f_s {\rm d}s\in L^1$, then BSDE$(\xi,g)$ admits a solution $(Y_t,Z_t)_{t\in\T}$ such that $(Y_t)_{t\in\T}$ is of class (D), and the solution is unique when $g$ further satisfies an extended monotonicity in $y$ and the uniformly Lipschitz continuity in $z$.
+Secondly, suppose that the generator $g$ has a unilateral linear growth in $y$ and a power sub-linear growth in $z$, i.e., it satisfies \eqref{eq:1.2} with $(\delta, \lambda) = (0, 0)$ and $\alpha\in (0,1)$.
+Briand et al.~\cite{BriandDelyonHu2003SPA} show that if the data $|\xi|+\int_0^T f_s {\rm d}s\in L^1$, then BSDE$(\xi,g)$ admits a solution $(Y_t,Z_t)_{t\in\T}$ such that $(Y_t)_{t\in\T}$ is of class (D), and the solution is unique when $g$ further satisfies a monotonicity in $y$ and the uniformly Lipschitz continuity in $z$.
 See for example \cite{BriandHu2006PTRF,Fan2016SPA,Fan2018JOTP} for more details.
-Very recently, the three authors \cite{FanHuTang2023SCL} prove the existence and uniqueness result when the generator $g$ has a one-sided linear growth in $y$ and a logarithmic sub-linear growth in $z$, i.e., it satisfies~\eqref{eq:1.2} with $\delta=0$, $\alpha=1$ and $\lambda\in (-\infty,-1/2)$, see also \cite{FanHuTang2023SCL2} for deeper discussions.
+Very recently, the three authors \cite{FanHuTang2023SCL} prove an existence and uniqueness result for the $L^1$ solution when the generator $g$ has a unilateral linear growth in $y$ and a logarithmic sub-linear growth in $z$, i.e., it satisfies~\eqref{eq:1.2} with $(\delta, \alpha)= (0, 1)$ and $\lambda\in (-\infty,-1/2)$, see also \cite{FanHuTang2024SCL2} for deeper discussions.